psynaptic/php-drupal.tmbundle/README.markdown

 Some hooks have tab stops to make it easier to edit the inserted code.
 Try pressing tab a few times to step through code.
 Once you hit the bottom tab stop you will break the flow and won't be able to reverse tab back through the tab stops.

-## FAPI Controls
+## FAPI

 Form control snippets have been added for easy form generation.

-Try the following:

 <code>
 $form&#x21E5;
 </code>

-Again, tab stops have been used to allow you to edit the details.
-Try tabbing though.

-## FAPI Elements

 Adding more elements to the form is easy.
-Try the following:

 <code>
 \#description&#x21E5;
 </code>

+Tab stops have been used to allow you to edit the details.

 # Advanced